Enbridge, Fluxys, EIG bid for Brazil's top import pipeline, sources say

-A consortium of Canada's Enbridge (ENB.TO), Belgium's Fluxys (FLUX.BR) and U.S. private equity firm EIG Global Energy Partners has submitted a non-binding offer for Brazil's largest natural gas import pipeline, three people with knowledge of the matter told Reuters this week.
+RIO DE JANEIRO/SAO PAULO (Reuters) - A consortium of Canada’s Enbridge, Belgium’s Fluxys and U.S. private equity firm EIG Global Energy Partners has submitted a non-binding offer for Brazil’s largest natural gas import pipeline, three people with knowledge of the matter told Reuters this week.

-Petroleo Brasileiro SA (PETR4.SA), as Brazil's state-run oil company is formally known, put its stakes in the 2,593-kilometer TBG pipeline, which imports gas from Bolivia, and the far southern TSB pipeline up for sale in December.
+Petroleo Brasileiro SA, as Brazil’s state-run oil company is formally known, put its stakes in the 2,593-kilometer TBG pipeline, which imports gas from Bolivia, and the far southern TSB pipeline up for sale in December.
 Non-binding offers were due by late April.

 The consortium is preparing to submit a binding offer by the July 5 deadline, said the sources, who requested anonymity to discuss private matters.
 It was not clear if there were competing bids for the assets, which is expected to fetch billions of dollars.